novoda/gradle-static-analysis-plugin/docs/incubating/custom-evaluator.md

  * Only break the build if there's errors or warnings in one specific report
  * Or anything else that you can think of

-Please note that the presence of an `evaluator` property will make the plugin ignore the `penalties` closure and its thresholds.
+Please note that the presence of an `evaluator` property will make the plugin ignore the `penalty` closure and its thresholds.
 If you want to provide behaviour on top of the default [`DefaultViolationsEvaluator`][defaultviolationsevaluatorcode], you can have your own evaluator run its logic and then delegate the thresholds counting to an instance of `DefaultViolationsEvaluator` you create.